Aptean/integration-services/README.md

 **Playground**: You can use the Postman collection and environment setup json to invoke the APIs.
 Plugin the subscription info in the environment setup.

 **Webhook receiver**:
+You can use this endpoint as sample webhook reveiver https://stg.integration-consumer.apteansharedservices.com/v1/webhook/1be0959e-5e1a-4053-b273-2759efa045bf
+(substitute the GUID to create your own unique inbox)

+You can then view the events in https://stg.integration-consumer.apteansharedservices.com/inbox

 For the http endpoint to be registered as Webhook receiver for AIP you need to implement the following in the API controller:

 ```